C2DH/ranketwo/_assignments/boder/06-where-did-Boder-conduct-his-interviews.en.md

 The mindsets of the survivors housed in displacement camps were clearly geared towards the future.
 There are however also references to commemoration projects.
 One of them is a poster commissioned by the "Central Historical Commission at the Central Committee of Liberated Jews in the American Zone of Occupation in Germany"
 - Stop the clip when the poster is shown and take a print screen.
-- As the text is in Hebrew, if you don't master the language, you can use Google’s image recognition technology to find more information about the poster.
+- As the text is in Hebrew, if you don't master the language, you can use a web search engine's image recognition technology to find more information about the poster.
-- Go to Google Images, click on the icon of the camera in the search bar, choose “upload” and upload the print screen of the poster.
+- You can go for example to Google Images, click on the icon of the camera in the search bar, choose “upload” and upload the print screen of the poster.
 - If the link is still working you can find [information about the poster here.](https://il.bidspirit.com/ui/lotPage/source/catalog/auction/6955/lot/126311/Two-Posters-Issued-by-the-Central?lang=zh){:target="_blank"}
 In the left corner, you will see the icon of a second poster.
 - If the link is broken, open this screencast of the [webresource](../../assets/videos/screencast-boder-assignment-7-posters.mp4){:target="_blank"}